 The Agency capitalizes fixed assets with an original cost greater than \$25,000, except for jointly-owned utility plant, which are capitalized based on the policies defined by DEI for Gibson Unit 5, by LG&E for Trimble County Unit 1 and Unit 2 and by PSGC for Prairie State Units 1 and 2, the coal mine and other Prairie State facilities.
 Utility plant is recorded at cost including capitalized interest during construction and a proportionate share of overhead costs.
 Construction overhead costs include salaries, payroll taxes, fringe benefits and other expenses.
 The original cost of property replaced or retired, less salvage, is charged to accumulated depreciation.
 Depreciation is recorded over the estimated useful lives of the utility plant by using the straight-line method.
-The effective composite depreciation rate on utility plant is approximately 2.6% and 2.9% in 2017 and 2016, respectively.
+The effective composite depreciation rate on utility plant is approximately 2.6% in 2018 and 2017.

-IMPA's ownership interest in Prairie State includes an interest in coal reserves with an original cost net of depletion of \$9.2 and \$9.5 million at December 31, 2017 and 2016, respectively.
+IMPA's ownership interest in Prairie State includes an interest in coal reserves with an original cost net of depletion of \$8.9 and \$9.2 million at December 31, 2018 and 2017, respectively.

-At December 31, 2017 and 2016, construction work in progress (CWIP) included construction costs for ongoing utility plant capital improvements.
+At December 31, 2018 and 2017, construction work in progress (CWIP) included construction costs for ongoing utility plant capital improvements.